Interview with Lucie Blechova, Machine Learning Engineer Lead

 After I decided to move back to Prague, I searched for jobs and had four really good offers which I narrowed down to two and then it was a really difficult decision to make.
 Looking at that period now, I would say that I chose well with Kiwi.com.
 Our offices in Prague are beautiful, and the team I work with is awesome – I truly love my team.
 Everyone has been very nice and easy to work with.
 What I like most about Kiwi.com, is the atmosphere we have here.
 It’s about the people, in the end, you want a manager who respects you, who is kind to you and who helps you grow.
 I really think the culture here is that you can be yourself.
 You enter the office and see people wearing hiking shoes, and shorts, or people who are dressed business-style and nobody cares about that, everyone is accepted.

-You work as an ML Engineer.
-Could you tell us more about your regular day at work?
+Before being promoted to the lead, you worked as an ML Engineer.
+Could you tell us more about your regular day at work back then?

 Generally, we work in three-weeks sprints.
 At the beginning, we are discussing what we will do and we have to come up with ideas ourselves, nobody tells you specifically what you should do.
 If you don’t understand something, you need to get familiar with it and think about how to, for example, implement some changes there.
 Once you create something, you sometimes have to share with the rest of the team or other teams and explain what it is and why you are doing it in this way, to explain the numbers shown, and so on.
 It’s very exciting and challenging in a way that is fun.